FreedomBen/screen-for-OSX/README.md

 Installation
 ============

-*Note: This requires developer tools to be installed in order to build successfully*
+*Note: This requires developer tools to be installed in order to build successfully.
+You might need to `brew install automake` if you're still missing `autoreconf` for some reason*

 The following commands will download, build, and install `screen` into `/usr/local/bin/screen`.  *Note that this does not replace the default `screen` which is located in `/usr/bin/`*.
 Make sure to read the section on "Post installation" below in order to use the newly installed screen instead of the old one.